Updated June 7, 2023

 Project Management Triangle

-One of the key factors within project management is this project management triangle, or even referred to as the “triple constraints”.
-Used as a standard reference model for all project managers, it is denoted as follows:
+One of the key factors within project management is this project management triangle (or the triple constraint).
+As a standard reference model for all project managers, it represents as follows:

-The project management triangle forms the basis of project management and how projects are dealt with and strategized.
-The triangle is made up of:
+The project management triangle forms the basis of project management and how to deal with and strategize projects.
+The triangle comprises the following:

-Aimed at the quality of the project, each factor highly influences the other and can determine the way you go ahead with your project.
+Aimed at the quality of the project, each factor highly influences the other and can determine how you go ahead with your project.

-If scope is increased, it will increase the cost incurred and the time taken for completion.
+If the scope increases, it will increase the cost incurred and the time taken for completion.
 If the budget is tight, the cost relaxes while the scope can’t be increased.
 And, if the time is tight, the scope is limited and the cost inflates.